cirrus-actions/check-suite/README.md

 }
 ```

-This will check that a Check Suite for a corresponding Cirrus CI build passed.
+This action will check that a Check Suite for a corresponding Cirrus CI build succeeded.
+See `.github/main.workflow` for a full demo workflow.